stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 ### Updated Block Limits

 Block limits in the initial system described in [SIP-001][SIP-001-link] were designed conservatively such that a low compute threshold was required to run a functional node.
 These cost limits have been updated twice before, as improvements have been made to the stacks-node.
-This SIP calls for another block limit update to  reflect recent optimizations in the reference Clarity virtual machine.
+This SIP calls for another block limit update to reflect several changes from both this SIP and improvements to reference implementation of the Clarity virtual machine:

+1. Contract calls are less computationally expensive due to practical optimizations in the Clarity virtual machine.
+2. Mining a Stacks block is no longer a race against the next Bitcoin block.
+3. The block limit is now spread over multiple Stacks blocks within a miner's tenure.

 A new block limit will be set based on benchmarks of the reference implementation such that a tenure can have its entirety executed over the course of some period less than 10 minutes on reasonable hardware.